Patient education: Osteoarthritis symptoms and diagnosis (Beyond the Basics)

 Osteoarthritis (OA) is a common type of arthritis.
 In OA, the cartilage in the joints (which normally protects bones from rubbing together) wears down, and bone spurs can form (figure 1).
 Common OA symptoms include pain, stiffness, some loss of joint motion, and changes in the shape of affected joints.
-Although OA can affect almost any joint, it most often affects the hands, knees, hips, and spine.
+Although OA can affect almost any joint, it most often affects the hands, knees, hips, feet, and spine.

 OA is a chronic condition that gradually worsens over time; however, there are several measures that may slow its progression and control symptoms.
 The diagnosis of OA is the first step in ensuring the appropriate treatment of OA.

 This article reviews the symptoms and diagnostic tests that may be used for people with OA.
 Treatment of OA is discussed separately.
-(See "Patient information: Osteoarthritis treatment (Beyond the Basics)".)
+(See "Patient education: Osteoarthritis treatment (Beyond the Basics)".)